Nudging and time-alignment

 You already know about the Ableton Link clock that you can take advantage of to synchronise code or sound with your friends.
 It does 90% of the job.
 However, you might have to flick Sardine just a little to get it properly on time.
 Think of it as putting your finger on a vinyl disk while it is playing, just like a DJ.

-By preparing carefully before a session, you should be able to time-sync properly with your friends.
+By preparing carefully before a session, you will be able to time-sync properly with your friends.
 The same also applies for recording!
 If you see ever see that Sardine is spitting out MIDI too soon or too late, you can even try an additional trick:

 @swim(snap=0.5) # change this variable